 Being in Rabat, Morocco was the most amazing experience of my life.
 It was the first time that I have ever been abroad, and I definitely want to make the trip back over the Atlantic as soon as I can.
 Our trip started when we left State College on the Wednesday before Thanksgiving break around 11 PM, bound for Washington, D.C.’s Dulles International Airport.
 Our flight took off around 6:30 PM, and we were in Paris by 8 AM the next morning.
 After a three hour layover, our flight from Paris left for Rabat, Morocco and we arrived by 1 PM.

 The conference was a pretty great experience in of itself.
 It took about a half hour train ride to get there every morning.
 About 70% of the delegates were Moroccan.
-In addition to getting to know a lot of the delegates and exchange social media, I was also able to meet the Director of the program, the former Minister of Foreign Investments of Macedonia, and a few other really cool people like NasDaily (he makes popular Facebook videos and went to Stanford).
+In addition to getting to know a lot of the delegates and exchange social media, I was also able to meet the Director of the program, the former Minister of Foreign Investments of Macedonia, and a few other really cool people like NasDaily (he makes hugely popular Facebook videos).
 The connections I made were really valuable in the non-profit sector, and the adult guests gave me a lot of great advice that I plan on using to help grow my organization, F.O.R.M.
 Consulting.

 I was sad to have to come home from Morocco.
 Although it was nice to be back for Thanksgiving, my time in Rabat gave me a perspective that I otherwise never would have had.
 And for that, I am very, very grateful and thankful for the PLA’s support.